dfrencham/dfrencham.github.io/_posts/2014-05-19-ocr-solar-meter-reader-part2.md

 >A watchdog timer is a special kind of timer commonly found on embedded systems that is used to detect when the running software is hung up on some task.
 The watchdog timer is basically a countdown timer that counts from some initial value down to zero.
 When zero is reached, the watchdog timer understands that the system is hung up and resets it.

 The quote above is from [Ricardo's Workbench](http://blog.ricardoarturocabral.com/2013/01/auto-reboot-hung-raspberry-pi-using-on.html).
 He explains how to run it on your Pi.
-So, now my reboots itself if it hangs.
+So, now my Pi reboots itself if it hangs.

 Very nice.